hcq0618/MiniProgram-FileDownloader/README.md

 # WeChatApp-FileDownloader
-A download file lib for wechat app
+A download file lib for wechat mini program

 1.fetch file cache if file cache existed , or else download file